CiaoRaviRaj/Full-Stack-Web-Development/sails.md

               if (err) return res.serverError(err);
               return res.ok();
             });
+    * internationalization
+        * build-in support for detecting user language and translate words and sentence accordingly.
+        * Usage
+            * it translates according to locale specified in header request.
+                * req.setLocale(req.me.preferredLocale)
+            * it all setup in config/i18n.js file
+                * it read locale file from config/locales/es.json
+                    * it read json file
+                    * Eg:
+                        {
+                            "Hello!": "Hola!",
+                            "Hello %s, how are you today?": "¿Hola %s, como estas?"
+                        }
+                * it been access in controllers and action policies by req.i18n() hook
+                * and in views __(key).
+            * we can also provide locale files using CND like(cloudfront)

+    * Logging
+        * build-in console.log with extra feature
+        * warnings, errors, and other output
+            * silent -> N/A
+            * error -> console.log.error()
+            * warn ->
+            * debug ->
+            * info ->
+            * verbose ->
+            * silly ->

     * middleware
         * it is function which take (req, res ,next) ,
         * it run next() function on place of next()